Sunday, December 29, 2019

 First, Ruth was unshakable in her resolve.
 She had made up her mind on the way forward and not even the return of Orpah could break her resolve.

 Thirdly, Ruth had determined to convert to Judaism and abandon her idolatrous past.
-Her conversion had probably occurred much earlier in her life and Naomi may have noticed her moral and spiritual transformation.
+Her conversion had probably occurred much earlier in her life and Naomi may have noticed her moral and spiritual transformation in Moab.

 We later learn from the testimony of Boaz that Ruth was a kind and diligent woman.
 She faithfully supported her mother in law in Moab.
 In Ruth 3:11 Boaz says to Ruth during their meeting “…I will do for you all that you request, for all the people of my town know that you are a virtuous woman.”

-Notice the kind words of Boaz earlier in Ruth 2:11-13 which says “And Boaz answered and said to her, "It has been fully reported to me, all that you have done for your mother-in-law since the death of your husband, and how you have left your father and your mother and the land of your birth, and have come to a people whom you did not know before.
+Notice the kind words of Boaz in Ruth 2:11-13 “...It has been fully reported to me, all that you have done for your mother-in-law since the death of your husband, and how you have left your father and your mother and the land of your birth, and have come to a people whom you did not know before.
 12 "The LORD repay your work, and a full reward be given you by the LORD God of Israel, under whose wings you have come for refuge."
 13 Then she said, "Let me find favor in your sight, my lord; for you have comforted me, and have spoken kindly to your maidservant, though I am not like one of your maidservants."

 Ruth’s testimony of faithfulness had already spread to Bethlehem even before she set her foot there.
 It appears that some relatives of Elimelech who possibly used to visit Moab came with the good report.

-Ruth was not just an ordinary Moabite but one chosen by God for His divine purposes.
+Ruth was an ordinary Moabite who was chosen by God for His divine purposes.

 Finally, Ruth sealed her promise to Naomi with an oath.
 She swore by the God of Israel that she would keep her promise (Ruth 1:17).
-The statement she makes here was a solemn oath which invokes God as a witness.
+The statement was a solemn oath that invoked God as a witness.
 This was a cultural way of affirming an oath or a solemn pledge among ancient Middle Eastern societies.

 Several Bible characters in the Old Testament made or proclaimed oaths in this manner.
 Abraham and Abimelech made a covenant through an oath (Genesis 21:23-24).